Eleazar333777/Paper-Release/README.md

 ### Option A — Direct Python Invocation (No Frontend Changes Required)

-This is the simplest method for a reviewer who wants to test all four configurations without modifying any HTML.
+This is the simplest method for a reviewer who wants to verify all four configurations described in the manuscript without modifying the frontend.

 With the virtual environment active and from the `cetaragptdemo-handoff/` directory, run: